December 16, 2025

 3. If someone already has a Verizon line and you want to move it onto your account, you’ll need to complete a Transfer of Service via the My Verizon app or through their account on the website.

-There are a few factors to consider before picking the best family phone plan, including whether you’re simply adding more lines to an existing plan or starting the whole family on a new service.
+There are a few factors to consider before picking the best family phone plan, including whether you’re simply adding lines to an existing plan or starting the whole family on a new service.
 Follow this simple checklist:

 • Find out how much data you need.